 It is nothing like something I have ever eaten and it is tasty!
 You should try a Francesinha at the O Brasão cervejaria.

 Café Majestic is renowned for being one of the most charming Cafés in the world.
 It has a refined atmosphere with a Parisian style and Art Noveau design.

 The café is deeply connected with the history of Porto with the old tradition where the intellectual elite would meet to discuss ideas.

 Why not stop here for a coffee before heading out for sightseeing?

 Try some seafood at some of the wonderful restaurants that line the riverfront.
 Like these shrimp in garlic and olive oil at the Ribeira restaurant.

 Your visit won’t be complete without tasting a little Porto wine in Porto.

-The Gaia you will find several wine cellars with tours and opportunity for wine tasting.
-Don;t miss out!
+In the Gaia you will find several wine cellars with tours and opportunity for wine tasting.
+Don’t miss out!